nharika14/meteorite-landing-analysis/README.md

 ![](README_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-**Explanation.** Antarctica is famous for meteorite hunting because dark rocks are easy to spot on ice and they last longer there.
-When we remove Antarctica the totals drop in late decades, but the overall climb stays.
+Antarctica is famous for meteorite hunting because dark rocks are easy to spot on ice and they're preseved well in the cold and dry conditions.
+When we remove Antarctica the total counts drop significantly but the overall trend still is up.
 That tells us two things.
-Good hunting grounds make a difference, and the world as a whole has put more time into searching and logging finds.
+First, Good hunting grounds make a difference, and the world as a whole has put more time into searching and logging finds.This graph is a reminder that all the findings that we have in record are not the only findings.

 #### Witnessed falls only